-II.
+To have a better understanding of how on-device training performs, we set the fixed configuration for all batches of the overall training.
+We combine the CPU configurations between core numbers (1×, 2×, 4× big/little cores, 8 hybrid cores) and frequency of each core (highest, medium, lowest).
+Meizu 16T trained AlexNet model based on MNN [3] for 20 epochs and the results are summarized in Table 2.
 Overall, the results are consistent with the fact that CPU architecture is asymmetric as we stated above.
-In terms of training time, $4 \times$ big cores with the highest frequency lead to the best performance.
-In terms of energy consumption, $1 \times$ small core with the lowest frequency achieves the lowest energy consumption.
-The cost of the best energy configuration is only 43.7% of the best training time, despite it running $28.9 \times$ slower.
+In terms of training time, 4× big cores with the highest frequency lead to the best performance.
+In terms of energy consumption, 1× small core with the lowest frequency achieves the lowest energy consumption.
+The cost of the best energy configuration is only 43.7% of the best training time, despite it running 28.9× slower.
 The results show a big potential for energy saving given that developer set a proper CPU frequency.
 In other words, the results shed light on the tradeoff between training time and energy consumption to efficiently enable ubiquitous intelligence.
-To visually show the performance differences among these CPU configurations, Fig. 2 exposes the unbalanced performance with the most representative configurations ($1 \times$ and $4 \times$ big/little cores with high/medium/low frequency).
+To visually show the performance differences among these CPU configurations, Fig. 2 exposes the unbalanced performance with the most representative configurations (1× and 4× big/little cores with high/medium/low frequency).
 Intuitively, we summarize that big processors are good for training time, while small processors have smaller energy consumption.
 In fact, such a configuration that meets both training time and energy consumption requirements is significant for ubiquitous intelligence.
 Thus, we should adopt those suitable parameters to enable efficient local training.

 There are still two key challenges in selecting the suitable configuration for on-device training.
 Firstly, the optimal system configuration for batches of training is difficult to select in real-world applications due to several configurations and batch numbers.
-Specifically, there may be hundreds or even thousands of batches for one training and each batch can also select any configuration from the candidate configurations (CPU core number \times frequency).
+Specifically, there may be hundreds or even thousands of batches for one training and each batch can also select any configuration from the candidate configurations (CPU core number × frequency).
 For this issue, we propose an adaptive configuration combination algorithm to select system configuration for each batch instead of manual selection.
 Secondly, switching different configurations between two adjacent batches results in extra overhead, when selecting the optimal configuration for batches in the stage of training.
 We deem that measuring the cost of real-world training is too costly, or even infeasible.
 Considering the switching cost, we propose a machine learning-based model to obtain the overhead closer to real applications.
 Overall, to achieve efficient on-device training, we propose a framework to seek the optimal configuration for minimizing the overall energy consumption without compromising the user experience.
 Therefore, we transform this issue into the Min-Energy problem.